inlab-geo/espresso/docs/source/index.rst

 Welcome to the documentation of Inversion Test Problems!
 ========================================================

-We are building an inversion test suite which collects examples from many disciplines within geoscience and elsewhere.
-The connection point to CoFI is a common standard that is flexible and capable enough to accommodate a variety of inference problems which can be recognised by various solvers that comply with this same common framework.
+Inversion Test Problems (ITP) is a collection of clearly defined forward codes that simulate physical processes from many disciplines within the geosciences and elsewhere.
+The goal of ITP is to bring together people developing physical simulations with those who need them.
+ITP's simple and consistent code structure enables users to access a wide range of different forward code and contributors to share their solutions with a wider audience.
 Having the basic set up and several examples in place already, we hope to encourage more examples be developed and be contributed.

-Things that could be added:

-changelog.rst